Bad Spark Plug Symptoms: How To Tell if Your Plugs Are Bad

-But if your spark plugs are bad, it’s going to wreak havoc with your driving experience.
+But if your spark plugs are bad, it’s going to wreak havoc with your motor’s combustion process.

-Spark plugs are literally the reason why the air-fuel mixture in your engine cylinders gets ignited, kickstarting a series of events that make your wheels turn.
+Spark plugs are the reason why the air and fuel mixture in your engine cylinders combusts, kickstarting a series of events that make your wheels turn.

-Needless to say, they need to be checked regularly and replaced when the need arises.
+Needless to say, they need to be checked regularly and replaced when needed.
 That’s why many car manufacturers go out of their way to make it as easy as possible to replace them.

 But how do you know when it’s time to do so?